Samsung's Galaxy S20 cameras: AI tools and gimmicky zooms

-Samsung has just unveiled its next-generation Galaxy S20 phones, and as you'd expect, the cameras are a highly anticipated part of that.
+Samsung just announced its next-generation Galaxy S20 phones, and as you'd expect, the cameras are a highly anticipated part of that.
 Samsung didn't disappoint, unveiling photo features for its three new devices (the Galaxy S20, S20+ and S20 Ultra) that go far beyond the S10.
 While there's plenty to talk about, the key phrase today is "Space Zoom" and to a lesser extent, AI.

 Samsung's Galaxy S20 cameras: AI tools and gimmicky zooms